airtai/faststream/docs/docs/en/nats/jetstream/ack.md

 In most cases, **FastStream** automatically acknowledges (*acks*) messages on your behalf.
 When your function executes correctly, including sending all responses, a message will be acknowledged (and rejected in case of an exception).

-However, there are situations where you might want to use a different acknowledgement logic.
+However, there are situations where you might want to use different acknowledgement logic.

 ## Retries